fineanmol/plant-tree/README.md

-🌱 Updated on Mon, 24 Nov 2025 11:05:24 GMT
+🪴 Updated on Mon, 24 Nov 2025 13:36:41 GMT

-> "Before software can be reusable, it first has to be usable."
+> "Code is like humor.
+When you have to explain it, it's bad."